Eating and drinking in Spain

 Coffee, tea and soft drinks

 Café (coffee) is invariably an espresso (café solo); for a large cup of weaker, black coffee, ask for an americano.
 A café cortado is a café solo with a drop of milk; a café con leche is made with lots of hot milk.
+Spaniards almost only drink this kind of coffee at breakfast time and you’ll get strange looks if you order it at any other time of the day unless you’re in a tourist hotspot.
 Coffee is also frequently mixed with brandy, cognac or whisky, all such concoctions being called carajillo.
 Iced coffee is café con hielo.
-Chocolate (hot chocolate) is a popular breakfast drink, or for after a long night on the town, but it’s usually incredibly thick and sweet.
+Chocolate (hot chocolate) is a popular breakfast drink, or for after a long night on the town.
+It’s usually thick and rich.
 For a thinner, cocoa-style drink, ask for a brand name, like Cola Cao.

 Wine